chloroken/eve-min/README.md

 1) Clone this repo into `~/Documents/` and put `kdotool` in the repo folder.
 2) Update `characters.txt` with the format "EVE - yourname", one per line, for all desired characters.
    - This order is important.
 The shortcuts will always follow this 'order' regardless of who's logged on.
-4) Copy `switch1.sh` for each client you need a keybind for, changing to `switch2.sh` etc and editing line 8.
+4) Copy `switch1.sh` for each client, renaming to `switch2.sh` etc, and editing line 8 appropriately.
    - Once I figure out how to use arguments in Plasma's Shortcuts menu, I'll remove this and use args.
    - Remember, EVE-minimizer is dynamic.
-It uses `refreshpids.sh` to form an *ordered* line up of current characters.
+It uses `refreshpids.sh` to form an *ordered* line up.
 5) Set up your window manager's shortcuts.
 For Plasma, use `sh '~/Documents/eve-minimizer/switch1.sh'` etc.
 6) Use your shortcut for `refreshpids.sh` after logging into your characters, then use `switch*.sh`.